joie-zhang/joie-zhang.github.io/_pages/about.md

   }
 ---

 Hi!
 I'm Joie Zhang (pronounced as "joey").
-I'm a fourth-year CS undergraduate at Princeton University, where I'm grateful to be co-advised by [Prof. Danqi Chen](https://www.cs.princeton.edu/~danqic/) and [Prof. Peter Henderson](https://www.peterhenderson.co/).
-I am also a [MATS Scholar](https://www.matsprogram.org/) mentored by [Lewis Hammond](https://lewishammond.com/).
+I'm a fourth-year CS undergraduate at Princeton, where I'm grateful to be co-advised by [Prof. Danqi Chen](https://www.cs.princeton.edu/~danqic/) and [Prof. Peter Henderson](https://www.peterhenderson.co/).
+I am also a [MATS Scholar](https://www.matsprogram.org/) mentored by [Dr. Lewis Hammond](https://lewishammond.com/).

 My research focuses on alignment + safety and pragmatic long-context reasoning evals for LLM agents.